 Why does this matter?
-An all or nothing approach will not get you the results you want, you will fail miserably!
-When’s the last time you told yourself, “I’m never going to eat...”
+An all-or-nothing approach will not get you the results you want, you will fail miserably!
+When’s the last time you told yourself, “I’m never going to eat (...fill in the blank).”
 How long did that last for?
-You over ate and now you feel guilty and ashamed wondering why you ate the whole cake instead of just one piece.
+This may lead to you overeating and now you feel guilty and ashamed wondering why you ate the whole cake instead of just one piece.

 Food is not Good or Bad!

-Furthermore, there are more than (references at home) diagnosed with an eating disorder including anorexia, bulimia, orthorexia, binge eating.
-I just wanted to mention this.
-If you need help, there are plenty of resources available.
+Furthermore, data suggest that there are between 8-10 million women with an eating disorder including anorexia, bulimia, orthorexia (obsession with only eating foods that are considered healthy), binge eating.
+I just wanted to mention this, because If you need help, there are plenty of resources available.
 This is a whole other topic in itself, but seriously allow yourself to have the foods you enjoy, just not everyday.

 Back to the Basics

 Go back to the basics and make it simple.
 Your diet is not supposed to be super stressful.
-Focus more on Whole Foods that are satisfying and delicious that fuel your body.
-Diets that promise you to lose a crazy amount of weight in a short period of time is just not going to happen!
+Focus more on whole foods that are satisfying and delicious that fuel your body.
+Don't trust diets that promise that you will lose a crazy amount of weight, in a short period of time, it's just not going to happen!
 Trust me, if this was the case, everyone would be on this magic diet.
 Sorry to break it to you, there’s no magic pill either.